traefik/traefik/docs/configuration/backends/consulcatalog.md

 | `<prefix>.frontend.whiteList.sourceRange=RANGE`             | Sets a list of IP-Ranges which are allowed to access.<br>An unset or empty list allows all Source-IPs to access.
 If one of the Net-Specifications are invalid, the whole list is invalid and allows all Source-IPs to access. |
 | `<prefix>.frontend.whiteList.useXForwardedFor=true`         | Uses `X-Forwarded-For` header as valid source of IP for the white list.                                                                                                                                                       |

-### Multiple frontends for a single service
+### Multiple frontends for a single service (segment labels)
-If you need to support multiple frontends for a service, for example when having multiple `rules` that can't be combined, specify them as follows:
+If you need to support multiple frontends for a service, for example when having multiple `rules` that can't be combined, specify them using segments:

-    <prefix>.frontends.A.rule=Host:A:PathPrefix:/A
-    <prefix>.frontends.B.rule=Host:B:PathPrefix:/
+    <prefix>.A.frontend.rule=Host:A:PathPrefix:/A
+    <prefix>.B.frontend.rule=Host:B:PathPrefix:/

-`A` and `B` here are just arbitrary names, they can be anything.
+`A` and `B` here are the segment names, they can be anything.
 You can use any setting that applies to `<prefix>.frontend` from the table above.
+Segment labels override the default behavior.

 ### Custom Headers